 Cast Iron Cookware Manufacturers vs Stove Manufacturers

 Simply laid out for you below is a table of what manufacturers advise when combining cast iron with glass.
 Cast iron producers obviously want their cookware to be used on all cooking surfaces with care.
-While most glass cooktop manufacturers warn against using cast iron on their surfaces even if carefully.
+Most glass cooktop manufacturers warn against using cast iron on their surfaces even if carefully.

-Caveat: the glass cooktop manufacturers issue warnings when using cookware from any cookware material “even smooth ceramic”.
+Caveat: The glass cooktop manufacturers issue warnings when using cookware from any cookware material “even smooth ceramic”.
 Aluminum can leave metal marks on the cooktop, and porcelain enamel “must be smooth”…

 |Cookware Manufacturers||Kitchen Stove Top Manufacturers|